 check the Target Auction Company, the Realtor.com listing, and the Twelve Oaks Inn website.

-Visit my Gone with the Wind post to learn more about the other houses in it.
+Visit my Gone with the Wind post to learn more about the other houses from the movie.